mamartel/endio/README.md

 ## Getting started

 To conduct I/O you `use` the traits `BERead` & `BEWrite`, or `LERead` & `LEWrite`.
-Choose `BERead` & `BEWrite` for big endian I/O, and `LERead` & `LEWrite` for little endian I/O. This will give you the `read`/`write` methods on your structs. `read` returns values of your desired type, and `write` accepts values as a parameter.
+Choose `BERead` & `BEWrite` for big endian I/O, and `LERead` & `LEWrite` for little endian I/O. This will give you the `eread`/`ewrite` methods on your structs. `eread` returns values of your desired type, and `ewrite` accepts values as a parameter.
 The deserialization to be used and the type to be returned are handled through type inference, so most of the time you won't even need to annotate the type explicitly.

 You can read and write your own types by implementing `Serialize`/`Deserialize`.
 See their documentation for details.